AE-BASOL/pong-portfolio/README.md

 2. Configure the Node interpreter: **File → Settings → Languages & Frameworks → Node.js** and point it to the Node.js LTS installation.
 3. To run scripts, use the **npm** tool window (View → Tool Windows → npm) or the integrated **Terminal**.
 4. Start the development server with `npm run dev`.
 WebStorm will open a browser preview; otherwise, copy the URL (default http://localhost:5173) into your browser.
+5. Prefer a static preview instead?
+Right-click `index.html` → **Open in Browser** or enable WebStorm's Live Edit feature.
-5. To debug, create a JavaScript Debug configuration (**Run → Edit Configurations → + → JavaScript Debug**) targeting the dev server URL, enable "Break on exceptions," and start debugging.
-6. View console logs in the browser DevTools console (F12) or via WebStorm's Debug Console.
+6. To debug, create a JavaScript Debug configuration (**Run → Edit Configurations → + → JavaScript Debug**) targeting the dev server URL, enable "Break on exceptions," and start debugging.
+View console logs in the browser DevTools console (F12) or via WebStorm's Debug Console.

-_If you prefer vanilla hosting without the dev server, right-click `index.html` → **Open in Browser** or enable WebStorm's Live Edit._

 ## 5) Local testing checklist

-- Press **Enter** to launch the ball from the paddle.
+- Press **Enter**: the ball launches from the center with a downward vector and slight random left/right motion.
-- Move the paddle with the mouse and the **ArrowLeft/ArrowRight** keys.
+- Move the paddle with the mouse and the **ArrowLeft/ArrowRight** keys; it remains inside the canvas just above the target bar.
-- Let the ball hit a bottom navigation box to trigger `window.location` with the configured URL.
+- Let the ball exit the bottom edge—if it crosses within a target's column, `window.location` changes to the configured URL.
-- Confirm the header's typewriter animation loops through all phrases.
+- Confirm the header's typewriter animation loops through all phrases above the canvas without clipping.
-- Toggle the debug mode by editing `CONFIG.DEBUG` in `src/main.js`:
+- Toggle debug mode by editing `CONFIG.DEBUG` in `src/main.js`:
-  - `true`: logs collision events and **disables redirects**.
+  - `true`: logs collisions, keeps the ball in-bounds, and suppresses redirects (including clicks on the target nav).
   - `false`: normal navigation behavior.

 ## 6) Build and production preview